-The machine uses a single IC (Hitachi HD 32154P) for its (rather simple) brains, and another chip apparently for a display driver (NEC uPD129C).
+The machine uses a single IC (Hitachi HD 32154P) for its (rather simple) brains, and another chip apparently for a display driver (NEC µPD129C).

 The inside view of the 661-D

-A small board underneath the main board is a small switching power supply to derive the various voltages needed by the calculator chip and display drive.
-The calculator is powered by 4 AA-cell batteries, and also has a jack for an external power supply.
+A small board underneath the main board is a small switching power supply to derive the various voltages needed by the calculator chip and display drive, as well as generating the master clock for the IC.
+The calculator is powered by 4 AA-cell batteries, and also has a jack for an external 6V DC power supply.